COVID-19 on P.E.I.: What's happening the week of Sept. 13 | CBC News

 COVID-19 on P.E.I.: What's happening the week of Sept.
 13

+Five new COVID-19 cases were reported Monday, four of them related to the recent outbreaks at P.E.I.'s schools.

-Schools in the Charlottetown area are closed as P.E.I. deals with its first outbreak of COVID-19 in a school.
+Schools in the Charlottetown area are closed as P.E.I. deals with the outbreaks.

+The incidents have renewed discussions of mandatory vaccines for teachers and school staff.

+In response all schools in the province have increased public health restrictions due to an elevated risk level.

 The outbreak follows a positive case discovered in a West Royalty Elementary School student announced Saturday.